 How to get to Siena

 Siena is easily accessible with both car and public transport.
-Worth noting, is that the city center is closed for traffic, so you’ll need to park outside.
+Worth noting is that the city center is closed for traffic, so you’ll need to park outside.
+Yet, it is popular to go on a Florence to Siena day trip.

 The closest airport is Florence Airport (FLR) and it takes about an hour by car or 1 hour and 30 minutes by bus to get from the airport to Siena.
 You can book your flight here.